0xb120/cheatsheets_and_ctf-notes/Play ground/CTFs/APKey.md

 ---
+Category:
-Category: Mobile
+  - Mobile
 Difficulty: Easy
 Platform: HackTheBox
-Retired: false
 Status: 3.
 Complete
-Tags: Android, hardcoded-credentials, patching-APK, reversing
+tags:
+  - Android
+  - hardcoded-credentials
+  - patching-APK
+  - reversing
 ---
 >[!quote]
 > This app contains some unique keys.
 Can you get one?